anniewang945/65830-final-project/README.md

 #### spider-db-desc-w-example-row
 This branch adds database descriptions and example rows as the context.
 #### spider-db-desc-w-req-cols
 This branch adds database descriptions and required columns as the context.
+If you clicked from a hyperlink, view how to run the pipeline on this branch [here](#summary-to-run-the-following-branches).
 #### spider-db-desc-w-example-row-w-req-cols
 This branch adds database descriptions, example rows, and required columns as the context.
 #### spider-db-desc-w-example-row-w-req-tables-and-cols